tmk-tran/redux-feedback-loop/README.md

 The admin page can be accessed by using 'localhost:3000/#/admin'
 - proceed here to see a table of all the feedback data with options to flag or delete line items

+##### Accessing the Admin page #####
+- USE:
+    - username: admin
+    - password: password

+Additionally, can press the 'info' button, and will display this information as well.

 ## Built with:
 - Node
 - React